• Skip to primary navigation

 • 1.5 pounds 80/20 ground beef- I make 5 patties with this, for ⅓ lb burgers.

-• A grill, charcoal or gas
+• A charcoal or gas grill

-1. Preheat your grill to medium high heat (About 450 degrees).
+Step 1: Preheat your grill to medium high heat (About 450 degrees).
 If you’re using a charcoal grill, arrange the coals so you’ll have one high heat zone for cooking and one low heat zone, so you can move the burgers if there are flare ups.

-2. Shape the patties.
+Step 2: Shape the patties.
 Use your hands to gently form the burgers into 5 balls of roughly equal size.
 Place them on a cutting board or sheet pan, and use the palm of your hand to gently press them into a circle.
 They don’t have to be a perfect circle.
 Burger patties shrink during cooking, so make your patties slightly larger than the size of your buns.

-3. Indent.
+Step 3: Indent.
 Use your thumb to press an indent into the center of each burger.

-4. Season.
+Step 4: Season.
 Right before the burgers are going on the grill, give them a generous sprinkling of seasoning on both sides.

-5. Grill.
+Step 5: Grill.
 Place burgers directly on the grill and grill according to the time and temperature guide below.

 How Long to Grill Burgers: Time and Temperature Guide